prep-gh/flowcrypt-docs/_pages/technical/security.md

 This ensures that nobody other than the intended recipient and sender are able to read email contents.

-Our software uses [OpenPGP.js](https://github.com/openpgpjs/openpgpjs) which is receiving regular security reviews.
+Our software uses [OpenPGP.js&nbsp;<i class='fa fa-external-link'></i>](https://github.com/openpgpjs/openpgpjs) which is receiving regular security reviews.
 We also contribute some of our code back to OpenPGP.js for the benefit of other software vendors.

 ## What is encrypted